 - Before you enter our classroom, please turn off your mobile phone, your iPod, and anything that may distract you from the day's work.
 Texting is not permitted at any time.
-Be on time, or a few minutes early. - You are expected to attend all your class meetings, not only because you are responsible for material discussed therein, but because active participation is frequently essential to insure maximum benefit for all members of the class. - Should you miss class, you are responsible for contacting a student in the class to learn about assignments, lecture notes/classroom activity. - Revisions, out of class essay's thesis, draft, and final draft are due at the beginning of class.
-I shall not accept written assignments via email. - Late work policy: In fairness to all students, any assigned work that is turned in late (without reasonable excuse) receives an "F." - Extra credit is not available. - "Grade Checks": Please bring your forms to the instructor during office hours only. - Always bring the required reading to class.
+Be on time, or a few minutes early. - You are expected to attend all your class meetings, not only because you are responsible for material discussed therein, but because active participation is frequently essential to insure maximum benefit for all members of the class.

+- Should you miss class, you are responsible for notifying the instructor before class time.
+You are responsible also for contacting a student in the class to learn about assignments, lecture notes/classroom activity and announcements. - Revisions, out of class essay's thesis, draft, and final draft are due at the beginning of class.
+I shall not accept written assignments via email. - Late work policy: In fairness to all students, I do not accept late assignments. - Extra credit is not available. - "Grade Checks": Please bring your forms to the instructor during office hours only. - Always bring the required reading to class.